jsa-research/limbus-buildgen/README.md

 #### Roadmap
 Planned for a 0.2 version:
 * A Visual Studio 2013 project generator.
-* To be useful for building libraries, we need to be able to actually link as libraries.
 * Create release bundled with dependencies.
 * Override all configuration properties using flags